Radosław Gilewicz

-Radosław Gilewicz (born 8 May 1971) is a Polish former professional footballer who played as a midfielder or as a striker.
+Radosław Gilewicz (born 8 May 1971) is a Polish football pundit, co-commentator and former player who played as a midfielder or as a striker.

 Club career

-Born in Chełm Śląski, Gilewicz started his career in 1991 playing for GKS Tychy.
+Born in Chełm, Gilewicz started his career in 1991 playing for GKS Tychy.
 In 1992, he transferred to Ruch Chorzów.

 From 1993 to 1995 Gilewicz played for FC St. Gallen.
 He later moved to VfB Stuttgart where he stayed for two years before once again moving to Karlsruher SC.
 He played his final game for Karlsruhe in the final of DFB-Pokal, a game he entered late on as a substitute.

 He then moved to Austria in 1999 where he played for FC Tirol Innsbruck.
 In the 2000–01 season, he scored 22 goals for the Tyroleans and was the league's top scorer.
 He stayed at the club until it went into liquidation.
 From 2002 until 2005 he was with Austria Wien.
 Next he played for FC Superfund.
 He has won the Austrian title four times and has won the Austrian Cup twice and is the Polish all-time top goalscorer in Austrian football.

-He played for Polonia Warsaw before retiring in summer 2008.
+He played for Polonia Warsaw until the summer of 2008, and had a short spell with SV Lackenbach in 2010 before retiring.

 Personal life

-He is married and has two children (Konrad and Jasmina).
-Konrad Gilewicz is also a footballer and plays for FC Wacker Innsbruck reserve team.
+He is married and has two children, Konrad and Jasmina.
+Konrad was also a footballer.